Why you hate your husband during pregnancy (and why it’s okay)

 Everything he does gets on your nerves.

-The way he breathes, the way he eats, the way he tries to show you love…
+The way he breathes, the way he eats, the way he shows you love…

 I get it.